RadioNinjaPirata/radioninjapirata.github.io/README.md

 Surely many of you are wondering, what on earth is Radio Ninja Pirata - yet another radio?
 Not at all!
 Our concept is an entirely different one.
 Stay tuned and read bellow our philosophy:

-**Our motivation:** We are sick and tired of the “best songs”, “the most popular” from the 10 most known artists; web radios radios and broadcasted radios are always like this.
-Here we are developing a radio project where every artist has the same chance to be played, and their whole discography is considered, no privileges are given, **a genuinely egalitarian radio**.
-In other words, more than radio statios, our streams are dynamic playlists!
+**Our motivation:** We are sick and tired radios and playlists out there feature only the “best songs” from the 10 most known artists.
+Very few web and regular radios allow space for unknown artists or "not favorite songs".
+In **Radio Ninja Piarata**, we are developing a radio project where every artist has the same chance to be played, and their whole discography is considered, no privileges are given, **a genuinely egalitarian radio**.
+In other words, more than radio stations, our streams are dynamic playlists!

 It’s time to explore more music, it is time to explore infinity!

-Click bellow to see the our complete catalog of stations:
+Click the banner bellow to see the our complete catalog of stations:

 <a href="radios.html"><img src="assets/radios_button.png" alt="radiobutton" /></a>